collective/collective.contentsections/README.md

 The plone site is seen as a folder hierarchy that contains pages.
 A page is a folderish content type composed of sections.
-A section can contain elements of the same type (File, Image, Link).
+A section can contain elements of the same type (File, Image, Link, Location, Contact).
 Folders, pages, sections and elements are all Dexterity content types.

 The section view view redirects to its position in its parent page view view.
 Section content types are hidden from research but their contents are indexed in the *SearchableText* index of their parent page.